trevorpreston/ga-event-listeners-lesson/ex2.md

 ## Puppy Timer

-create in your lab directory, create a new directory called "timer-lab".
+In your directory for this lab, create a new directory called "timer-lab".
 In "timer-lab" initiate a new index.html and main.js, then link them together.

 add a console.log('js connected!') to the top to verify it works!